 If a pool isn’t sufficiently maintained, it can lead to problems.
 The pH levels need to be kept within a safe range through regular testing.
 If the alkalinity is higher or lower than it should be, the chlorine may not be doing its job, or the water could be too acidic to be safe.

 If the chlorine levels are wrong, germs can contaminate the water.
 This can cause ear infections, respiratory conditions, and rashes, not to mention diarrhea.

-As well as the potential to make people ill, the pool is a drowning hazard.
-Unfortunately, hundreds of young children die every year when falling into back yard pools.
+As well as the potential to make people ill, it is also a drowning hazard.
+Unfortunately, hundreds of young children die every year when falling into backyard pools.